19 December 2023

 “While there are of course cost and time implications involved in offering the best possible, and most appropriate, health and wellbeing support programme, it is important that these are seen in context with the huge advantages to be gained,” says Debra Clark.

-Research carried out on behalf of Towergate Health & Protection by Opinium among 500 HR decision makers, between 9 and 13 January 2023.
+Research carried out on behalf of Towergate Employee Benefits by Opinium among 500 HR decision makers, between 9 and 13 January 2023.